InsertGNN: Can Graph Neural Networks Outperform Humans in TOEFL Sentence Insertion Problem?: Methodology

 \subsection{Local Graph Convolutional Networks}

-GGN is capable of handling most situations but may ignore local details \citet{zhang2020global}.
-In our task, the answer can sometimes be concluded by reading the two sentences nearby the slot instead of in the view of the whole paragraph.
-We use a Local Graph Neural Networks (LGN) \citet{zhang2020global} to concentrate on the local sentence interactions (see Fig \ref{lgn}).
+However, GGN is insensitive to local details~\citep{zhang2020global}.
+Undeniably, the answer can sometimes be concluded by immediately reading the two sentences near the slot rather than the whole paragraph.
+Toward this goal, we utilize a Local Graph Network (LGN) to focus on local sentence interactions (see Fig.~\ref{lgn}).

-We create four sub-graphs with only the slot and its two surrounding sentences, whose node features are from the output of the previous GGN.
-The sub-graphs are fed into $M$-layer parameter-shared GCN \citep{kipf2016semi}, and we use the Weisfeiler-Lehman (WL) algorithm \citep{weisfeiler1968reduction} to extract the multi-scale subtree features.
-The output of each layer $Z^m$ is treated as WL's fingerprint.
-Similar to DGCNN \citep{phan2018dgcnn}, we horizontally concatenate these fingerprints $\{Z^1,...,Z^M\}$ rather than calculating the WL graph kernel.
-Then we apply a $4\times4$ size pooling followed by a fully-connected layer for graph classification.
-In back-propagation, we compute the binary cross-entropy loss $L_L$ for four sub-graphs.
+Concisely, we create four subgraphs with only the slot and its two surrounding sentences, whose features are the output of the previous GGN.
+Subgraphs are then fed into an $M$-layer parameter-shared GCN~\citep{kipf2016semi}, which is followed by a Weisfeiler-Lehman (WL) algorithm~\citep{weisfeiler1968reduction} to extract the multi-scale sub-tree features.
+The output of each layer $\mathbf{Z}^m$ is treated as WL's fingerprint.
+Similarly to DGCNN~\citep{phan2018dgcnn}, we horizontally concatenate these fingerprints $\{\mathbf{Z}^1,...,\mathbf{Z}^M\}$ rather than calculating the WL graph kernel.
+Then we apply a $4\times4$ pooling along with a fully-connected layer for subgraph classification.
+Finally, we compute the BCE loss $L_L$ for these four subgraphs.